Dear sisters and brothers in Christ,

 Faith Development ‘Faith Books’

-1st Wed of the month: Healing service (if you wish someone or a situation to be prayed for send an email to me or Marion Mather)
+On the first Wednesday of each month, at 7.30 pm, we hold a service of Prayers for healing online.
+If you wish someone or a situation to be prayed for, send an email to me or Marion Mather.

 At 9pm every Wednesday evening we hold the service of Compline.
 Please do join us for this short service of calm and settling prayers before sleep.